badboy/xshell-venv/README.md

   * Otherwise we look for `python3` or `python`
 * The `venv` package
   * This might be available as `python3-venv` or under a similar name.
+    Double check your packages.
+E.g. on Ubuntu Python 3.8 is available as `python3.8` and the corresponding `venv` package is named `python3.8-venv`.

 ## License